 For more than six decades, family has been a central part in running the business.
-Currently, 10 second generation, three third generation and two fourth generation family members work at English Gardens.
+Currently, 10 second generation, four third generation and one fourth-generation family members work at English Gardens.

 John Darin Jr., son of John Darin Sr. and President of English Gardens, was the first of the founders’ children to join the company.

 “As a child, I worked at the store to spend time with my father,” says John Jr. “I would stay later than everybody else to sweep the floors, stock the shelves and take inventory.
 I was weaned on the family business and couldn’t imagine working anywhere else.”

 John was joined by his sister Debbie and cousin Linda Vespa.
 From there the second generation slowly found their way into the business — filling roles and helping out while still going to school, or coming back after college to join the company full-time.
 Even in-laws marrying into the family couldn’t resist the allure of this growing company and left their own careers to be a part of English Gardens.